davidhax0r/chota/README.md

 ###Contributing:
  - Implement a database to store url's
- - improve loading speed
+ - Improve loading speed
  - Make the website pretty
  - Improve the api

 ###License:
-chota is distributed under MIT license, do what ever you want with it :)
+Chota is distributed under MIT license, do what ever you want with it :)